hpierre74/basic-marvel-react/README.md

 ### Solving API calls limit problem

-As Marvel allows only 3 000 calls/month, even with a cookie or localstorage, we can't have more than 3k users.<br/>
+As Marvel allows only 3k calls/day, even with a cookie or localstorage, we couldn't have more than 3k users daily.<br/>
-To fix that, we could save once the data in our own database and update it every day with a cron job. <br/>
+To fix this problem, we could save once the data in the database and update it every day with a cron job or automate api key changes<br/>
-Though, this is not really a real life example as you are not supposed to work with a call limit that low.
+Though, this is not a perfect real life example as you shouldn't work with those restrictions.

-### Other changes